hedyhli/site/content/feeds.md

 {{% feeds %}}

-Thank you for keeping RSS alive!
+Thank you for keeping RSS and Atom feeds alive!